suramya-shah/introduction-to-microfrontends/README.md

 ![Alt Text](41-coke-overview.gif)

+# Introduction to Micro Frontends

 Micro frontends have emerged as a revolutionary architectural pattern in web development, providing a solution to the limitations of monolithic frontends.
 Traditionally, web applications were built as a single, tightly coupled unit, making it challenging to maintain, scale, and deploy changes.
 Micro frontends offer a fresh perspective by breaking down the frontend into smaller, independent units that can be developed and deployed separately.

 The main concept behind micro frontends is to divide the frontend into multiple self-contained modules, each responsible for a specific functionality or feature of the application.
 These modules can be developed using different technologies, frameworks, or programming languages, allowing teams to choose the most suitable tools for their specific requirements.
 This modular approach promotes flexibility, scalability, and independent development.
+In this blog post, we will explore more about micro frontends, along with best practices and challenges associated with micro frontend architecture.

-## Monolithic Frontends and its Disadvantages
+## Disadvantages of Monolithic Frontends

+Monolithic frontends refer to the traditional approach of building web applications where the entire frontend codebase is contained within a single, tightly coupled application.
-Monolithic frontends, while a traditional approach to building web applications, have several disadvantages as the application grows in complexity and size.
-Here are the key drawbacks of monolithic frontends:
+In this architecture, all components and features are interconnected, making it challenging to scale, maintain, and update the application as it grows.Here are the key drawbacks of monolithic frontends:

 1. Lack of flexibility and scalability: Modifying or adding new features to a monolithic frontend requires redeploying the entire application, leading to longer development cycles and potential disruptions to the user experience.
 Scaling the application uniformly can be challenging, as resources need to be allocated regardless of specific component needs.